Companion Plants for Zucchini For Better Yields

 Like Nasturtiums, Marigold’s bright brilliant flowers and abundant food sources attract beneficial insects like bees to the garden.

-Marigolds’ strong smell can act as pest control for pests such as flea beetles and deter squash vine borers, and squash bugs, making them an excellent companion plant.
+Marigolds’ strong smell can also act as pest control for pests such as flea beetles and deter squash vine borers and bugs, making them an excellent companion plant.

 Like any vegetable, there are some plants that you should not plant near your zucchini plants.
 The following plants will compete with nutrients or help spread diseases among your zucchini: